delve-team/delve/README.md

 Use Delve if you need a lightweight PyTorch extension that:
 - Plots live statistics of network activations to TensorBoard
-- Performs spectral analysis to identify layer saturation
+- Performs spectral analysis to identify layer saturation for network pruning
 - Is easily extendible and configurable

 ------------------